auto-pts/auto-pts/README.md

 Alternatively, you can use auto-pts workspaces.
 Auto-pts provides ready PTS workspaces with readily configured PICS in the "workspaces" directory.
 Currently it provides workspaces for the Zephyr HCI stack.
-To select ready made workspace pass to the auto-pts client as argument one of these:
+To select ready made workspace pass to the auto-pts client as the workspace argument:

   * zephyr-hci